google/flatbuffers/docs/source/Compiler.md

     output a binary version of the specified schema that itself corresponds to the reflection/reflection.fbs schema.
 Loading this binary file is the basis for reflection functionality.

+NOTE: short-form options for generators are deprecated, use the long form whenever possible.